-Creatinine excretion rate linked to higher mortality in T2DMFebruary 12th, 2013 in Diabetes
+Creatinine excretion rate linked to higher mortality in T2DMFebruary 12, 2013 in Medicine & Health / Diabetes

 (HealthDay)—In patients with type 2 diabetes and nephropathy, a lower creatinine excretion rate (CER) is associated with higher all-cause mortality, according to research published online Jan.
 8 in Diabetes Care.